-Because the sides of the gear where the low-voltage control compartment is located are heavier than the other sides, the gear may tilt when lifting.
+Depending on the number and locations of the Type PM Switch Operators and controls, the gear may tilt during lifting.
 Therefore, care must be taken when lifting the gear to avoid injury and equipment damage.

 - STEP 3.
 Arrange the hoist slings to distribute the lifting forces equally between the lifting tabs.
 See Figure 1. - STEP 4.
 Avoid sudden starts and stops.